nrfconnect/sdk-nrfxlib/nrf_modem/doc/at_interface.rst

 The callback is invoked in an interrupt context.
 The user is responsible for rescheduling the processing of AT notifications as appropriate.

-In |NCS|, the :ref:`at_monitor_readme` library takes care of dispatching notifications to different parts of the application.
+In |NCS|, the :ref:`nrf:at_monitor_readme` library takes care of dispatching notifications to different parts of the application.

 .. important::
-   In |NCS| applications, many libraries use the :ref:`at_monitor_readme` library to register their own callback with the Modem library using the :c:func:`nrf_modem_at_notif_handler_set` function.
+   In |NCS| applications, many libraries use the :ref:`nrf:at_monitor_readme` library to register their own callback with the Modem library using the :c:func:`nrf_modem_at_notif_handler_set` function.
    If you are building an |NCS| application, do not use the :c:func:`nrf_modem_at_notif_handler_set` function to register your callback.
-   Instead, use the :ref:`at_monitor_readme` library to dispatch AT notifications to where you need them in your application, and to ensure compatibility with other |NCS| libraries.
+   Instead, use the :ref:`nrf:at_monitor_readme` library to dispatch AT notifications to where you need them in your application, and to ensure compatibility with other |NCS| libraries.
-   The :ref:`at_monitor_readme` library also takes care of rescheduling the notifications to a thread context.
+   The :ref:`nrf:at_monitor_readme` library also takes care of rescheduling the notifications to a thread context.

 Thread safety
 *************